Train Large, Deploy Compact: Structured Compression for Compact Low-Rank Adaptation: Methods

 \textbf{Interpretation for Algorithm Design.} Let us further analyze the update $\mdelta$ in (\ref{obj_update}).
 The first term in $\mdelta$ is a second-order Newton step.
 If there is no sparse masking, it would be the optimal update utilizing second-order momentum.
 As $P_{\mathcal{M}_s}\mdelta$ will only leave the second term in (\ref{obj_update}), which is a projection correction to ensure the pruned weights remain zero.
 Interestingly, it is dependent on the current weight $\mW$ and the mask $\mathcal{M}_s$ but independent of the gradient $\nabla_{\mW}\mathcal{L}$.
 The third term in (\ref{obj_update}) provides a dual variable compensation that projects the unconstrained Newton step into the feasible region.
-Once we get the closed-form solution of $\mdelta$ in (\ref{obj_update}), the pruning problem in (\ref{obj_1}) is
+Once we get the closed-form solution of $\mdelta$, the corresponding pruning objective becomes

 Here, the pruning problem in (\ref{obj_search_mask}) is closely related to the ``saliency" term in \citep{hassibi1992second}.
-With the analysis of matrix weight, we provide \textit{an explicit interpretation} for second-order pruning strategies: \textit{we select the pruning mask that removes the columns whose post-update (second-order Newton update) values are least important under the Hessian-weighted quadratic metric}.
-Existing methods deriving from Optimal Brain Surgeon can not provide a grounded interpretation from the ``saliency" term, as most of them focus on the specific problems such as (\ref{problem_reconstruction})~\citep{frantar2023sparsegpt,kurtic2023ziplm} or only analyze the one-dimensional weight vectors \citep{das2023beyond,singh2020woodfisher,kurtic2022optimal}.
+With the analysis of matrix weight, we provide \emph{an explicit interpretation} for second-order pruning strategies: \emph{we select the pruning mask that removes the columns whose post-update (second-order Newton update) values are least important under the Hessian-weighted quadratic metric}.
+Existing methods deriving from Optimal Brain Surgeon cannot provide a grounded interpretation from the ``saliency" term, as most of them focus on activation-reconstruction objectives~\citep{frantar2023sparsegpt,kurtic2023ziplm} or only analyze the one-dimensional weight vectors \citep{das2023beyond,singh2020woodfisher,kurtic2022optimal}.
 Therefore, our analysis enriches the understanding of the class of second-order pruning methods.

-We summarize our solution in Algorithm \ref{alg:gsp-obs} and we present a schematic illustration of the workflow in the left of Figure \ref{fig:prunedlora_gsm8k}.
+We summarize our solution in the supplementary material and present a schematic illustration of the workflow in the left of Figure \ref{fig:prunedlora_gsm8k}.
 In each pruning step, the pruning indices are determined by the gradient and the estimated Hessian.